AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 ### Change Log
+- 15 May 2021, The language wise splits are now available for download
 - 02 May 2021, Indic-Indic v0.2 data has been updated with super strict overlap removal
 - 30 April 2021, v0.2 uses super strict overlap removal of validation and test data with train data